AK47 USER GUIDE - PART 3

 Frequently Asked Questions

-The Fire Control Group (FCG) on an AK47 includes the trigger, hammer, disconnector, and springs.
-It's designed for simplicity, allowing for easier maintenance and upgrades, with many aftermarket options available.
+The AK47 Fire Control Group (FCG) primarily consists of the trigger, hammer, disconnector, and their associated springs.
+This assembly is crucial for initiating the firing sequence and is designed for relative simplicity, allowing for easier maintenance and upgrades.

 Related News